shruti2512/Urban_Routes/README.md

-This file contains test cases EC and BV
+This file contains test cases for Urban Routes and Urban Grocers